-All job positions within the Company are classified according to remuneration survey provider principles.
+All job positions within the Company are classified.
 The basis for classifying a position is the corresponding job evaluation based on Hay Method.
 The Hay Method is an analytic method to evaluate job requirements by means of defined evaluation criteria.
 As is always the case with Hay Method, the approach is job and not person related.